1. Playing the Campaign

 Campaign turns in Mayhem in Mordheim are called chapters.
 They represent seven to ten days of time during which warbands explore the ruins for wyrdstone, sell loot, gather information, buy equipment, and find new recruits.
 During their excursions in and around Mordheim warbands will encounter or hear of tasks/missions that someone (or something) is willing to pay to have accomplished.
 As warbands are routinely strapped for cash, most eagerly undertake such errands to earn extra gold and supplies.
 These operations form the bulk of the campaign’s scenarios.

 At the start of each chapter your campaign administrator should publish all the information needed to play the current chapter, a “document” we call the Turn Chronicle.
-Turn Chronicles can come in many forms from dedicated websites, to pdfs, or even just links to the relevant pages on the MiM-website.
+Turn Chronicles can come in many forms from dedicated websites, to pdfs, or even just links to the relevant pages here on the MiM-website.
 Details include the turn’s scenarios, warband standings (who’s winning), and any special/optional campaign rules in effect during the turn.

 Turn chronicles can contain more than just chapter information.
 Battle reports, pictures from your games, or articles detailing the backgrounds of warbands, etc. can all be great additions to turn chronicles.
 More on the Turn Chronicle and details of how to prepare it in the Administrator guide.